Kennedy cousin convicted of murder is granted new trial, attorney says

 The judge granted Skakel a new trial, according to the office of his current defense attorney, Hubert Santos.
 Representatives of the court could not be reached for comment.

-Skakel, 53, is the nephew of Ethel Skakel Kennedy, widow of the late U.S. Senator Robert F. Kennedy.
+Skakel, 53, is the nephew of Ethel Skakel Kennedy, widow of slain U.S. Senator Robert Kennedy.

 He is serving 20 years to life in prison for the bludgeoning death in 1975 of Martha Moxley, his neighbor in Greenwich, Connecticut.
 He was convicted in 2002.